solidsnakedev/raffle-project/README.md

 ```

 Conclusion :
-There is a limited period where every user can individually calculate and claim to have the minimum hash, this considerably reduce the amount of interactions with the script as the computation happens off-chain.
+Any user claim to have the minimum hash without the need to submit another transaction, this considerably reduce the amount of interactions with the script as this computation happens off-chain.

 ## Cardano Raffle - Minimum hash method